About author Kathryn Orzech, writing mystery, suspense, thriller

 Author Kathryn Orzech is a seasoned world traveler writing mystery, suspense, and thrillers set in “New England and other exotic locations.”
 Vivid descriptions and well-defined characters take readers on a realistic, believable, and wild ride.
 Having visited more than thirty countries (she’s logged the miles to prove it), Kathryn is anxious to share her “exotic” travel experiences and put them to work.

-Her strong female protagonists confront extraordinary, often life-threatening situations, flirt with romance, and sometimes brush with the supernatural.
-Characters discover their strength when dire circumstance disrupts ordinary, often mundane, routine—like real life.
+Her strong female protagonists face heart-pounding situations, flirt with romance, and brush with the supernatural.
+Characters discover their strength when dire circumstance disrupts routine—like real life.

 An avid film fan (she insisted we list her favorites) and self-proclaimed news nerd, other interests include history and geopolitics, society and culture; archaeology, psychology and science; and parapsychology, leaving few subjects off her literary table—and adding a depth to her characters that resonates with readers.